ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 > * If Alice were to derive a tweak somehow and provide the scalar to Bob:
 >   * If Alice uses some sort of HD scheme, then Alice has to use a
 >     hardened derivation from its private key.
->     A non-hardeened derivation would prevent Alice from safely revealing
+>     A non-hardened derivation would prevent Alice from safely revealing
 >     the tweak, as the tweak would allow Bob to compute the parent private
 >     key.
 >     By being forced to use hardened derivation, Alice then cannot create a